ChristopherPaulOHagan/Interconnectedness-of-the-Cosmos-Micro-to-Macro-Beyond/README.md

 ## Key Concepts
 1. **Interconnectedness:** Every aspect of reality is interconnected, from the quantum level to the cosmic scale.
 Understanding these connections can provide valuable insights into the nature of existence.
-2. **Wave Patterns:** Waves are fundamental to many physical phenomena and can provide a unifying framework for understanding the behavior of matter and energy.
+2. **Wave Theory:** Waves are fundamental to many physical phenomena and can provide a unifying framework for understanding the behavior of matter and energy.
 3. **Ethical Considerations:** Ethical principles should guide our actions and decisions, ensuring that our pursuit of knowledge and innovation benefits all humanity.
 4. **Holistic Approach:** By integrating insights from various disciplines, we can develop more comprehensive and effective solutions to complex problems.
-5. **String Patterns:** Strings are fundamental to many physical phenomena and can coupled with wave theory provide a unifying framework for understanding the communication of energy, information and matter.
+5. **String Theory:** Strings are fundamental to many physical phenomena and can coupled with wave theory provide a unifying framework for understanding the communication of energy, information and matter.
 6. **Tidal Forces & Frame-Dragging (General Relativity):** How mass and rotation influence surrounding spacetime.
 General Relativity: The warping of spacetime around the celestial body, influencing the string vibrations.
 E=MC2 + Distance and Time over matter.
 7. **Electromagnetic Fields:** The interaction of charged particles around a rotating celestial body (e.g., Earth's magnetosphere).
 8. **Quantum Field Theory:** The idea that all particles and forces exist as fluctuations in underlying fields, much like strings under tension and pressure.
 The idea of particles as excitations of underlying fields, analogous to the vibrations of the strings.